Randall-Scharpf/too-many-emails/docs/API.md

 ## Owned Addresses API

-**NOTE:** For the endpoints I (Vincent) wrote, due to a misunderstanding, the meaningful content (like an array of email addresses) is stored under the key `json` *within* the JSON response, which may be confusing.
-This `json` key is also `undefined` if you encounter an error, in which case an error `message` takes its place, but I imagine the `.catch()` callback will stop you from calling `undefined.json`.
-I'm not sure at all TBH.
-I have not tested most of this.
-If we encounter problems, I'll try to fix up the API.

 ### GET `/all-addresses`

 Get all the addresses that a user owns.
 Responds with a `400` error if the input `email` is not registered as one of our users.